alexsaves/answersmodule/Readme.md

  * By breaking the products up we can only load the things we need on the pages we need.
 Leveraging that and cacheing means you might never need to load everything at the same time, which is nice.
  * In the absense of protocols like SPDY, modern browsers are actually better at pulling things down in parallel like this.

-Max concurrent connections by browser:
+Max concurrent connections per hostname by browser:

- * Firefox 4.x: 6 (ref missing)
- * Firefox 3.6.x: 6
+ * Firefox 3.6.x + : 6
  * Internet Explorer 9.x: 6
  * Internet Explorer 8.x: dialup: 2, broadband: 6
  * Internet Explorer 7.x: dialup: 2, broadband: 2
  * Chrome 11.x: 6
  * Chrome 10.x: 6
  * Opera 11.x: 8
- * Safari 5.x: 6 (ref missing)
+ * Safari 5.x: 6

+ It's important to note these are per-hostname limits.
+They're set as much to protect web servers as they are to help surfers.
+Given these assets will all be coming from a specific hostname (separate from our customers), we can assume we'll have all of them.

 ## Limitations of this example